canonical/minio-operator/README.md

 specify `storage-endpoint-service`.
 This configuration is optional in case of using S3 or Azure public endpoints.

-If you do not want to share your data storage service credentials with users, you can create users in MinIO console with proper permissions for them.
+By default, the backing storage credentials are also used as the credentials to connect to the MinIO gateway itself.
+If you do not want to share your data storage service credentials with users, you can create users in the MinIO console with proper permissions for them.

 For more information,
 see: https://docs.min.io/docs/minio-multi-user-quickstart-guide.html